-Study in China for Fall 2019- China has been touted as the world’s fastest growing economy and many students wish to study in China to learn more about the history of the country and be part of the growth story of China.
+Study in China in 2021 – China has been touted as the world’s fastest-growing economy and many students wish to study in China to learn more about the history of the country and be part of the growth story China.
 There are a few universities in China which are internationally well known and students can study in English in these institutions.
-The living costs in most cities in China is relatively cheap and the standard of living is high.
+The living costs in most cities in China are relatively cheap and the standard of living is high.
 Getting work permits in China is not easy and most students struggle to find jobs after graduation.
-Scholarships are rare in China and students have to bear their entire of education and living expenses.
+Scholarships are rare in China and students have to bear their entire education and living expenses.
 If students are willing to learn Chinese, they would have a better experience while studying in China.
 SOP-Edits guides you with the best career options for admissions in China.

 China’s economy has attracted international students from all over the world to study in China.
 The government of China is making strong efforts to promote higher education by increasing university funding and thus trying to make China a scientific and academic world leader.
 The academic degree awarded by the Chinese universities is recognized by most developed countries.